 Generation time: It represents the total time that is required by the bacteria to double its population. ‘g’ is an acronym for the term generation time.
 Mathematically, it is expressed as:

 - t: Time is taken by the individual bacterium for the cell division into two.

 - n: Number of generations.

-Growth rate: It defines the number of generation of bacteria per hour.
+Growth rate: It defines the number of generations of bacteria per hour.
 ‘R’ is an acronym for the term growth rate.
 Mathematically, it is expressed as:

 - n: Number of generations.

 - t: Cell division of bacteria per hour.

 Phases of the Growth Curve

 The different phases in the growth cycle of bacteria at the given time interval can be defined as the growth curve of bacteria.
 To obtain a standard growth curve of bacteria, we need to follow the given protocol:

 - First, take the fresh bacterial sample.

-- Then, inoculate it into the fresh culture medium (nutrient broth) that contains all the nutrients for the microbial growth.
+- Then, inoculate it into the fresh culture medium (nutrient broth) that contains all the nutrients for microbial growth.

-- After that, incubate the bacteria at different time intervals and determine the bacterial cell count at that given time interval, by the use of a spectrophotometer.
+- After that, incubate the bacteria at different time intervals and determine the bacterial cell count at that given time interval using a spectrophotometer.

-- At last, note down the readings to plot a standard graph between the log number of bacteria vs time interval.
+- At last, note down the readings to plot a standard graph between the log number of bacteria and the time interval.

 There are distinct four phases in the growth curve of bacteria.